-MANAGEMENT DISCUSSION & ANALYSIS For the Year Ended December 31, 2023
+MANAGEMENT DISCUSSION & ANALYSIS

+For the Year Ended December 31, 2024

-February 8, 2024
+February 13, 2025

 The following FortisBC Inc. ("FBC" or the "Corporation") Management Discussion & Analysis ("MD&A") has been prepared in accordance with National Instrument 51-102 - Continuous Disclosure Obligations.
-Financial information for 2023 and comparative periods contained in the following MD&A has been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and is presented in Canadian dollars.
-The MD&A should be read in conjunction with the Corporation's Annual Audited Consolidated Financial Statements and notes thereto for the year ended December 31, 2023 and 2022, prepared in accordance with US GAAP.
+Financial information for 2024 and comparative periods contained in the following MD&A has been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and is presented in Canadian dollars.
+The MD&A should be read in conjunction with the Corporation's Annual Audited Consolidated Financial Statements and notes thereto for the years ended December 31, 2024 and 2023, prepared in accordance with US GAAP.